JourneySculptor/customer-churn-prediction/README.md

     - [Kaggle - Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ### Important Note on Dataset Usage
-This project does not include the dataset due to copyright restrictions.
-Please download the dataset from the Kaggle link provided above.
-Once downloaded, place the file in the `data/` directory and name it `customer_churn.csv` to run the project successfully.
+This project **does not include the dataset** due to copyright restrictions.

+#### Steps to Use the Dataset:
+1. Download the dataset from the [Kaggle - Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) provided in the [Dataset Overview](#dataset-overview) section.
+2. Place the file in the `data/` directory within the project.
+3. Ensure the file is named `customer_churn.csv`.

+- **Without the dataset, the project will not run successfully.**
-If you encounter issues, refer to the [Troubleshooting](#troubleshooting) section.
+If you encounter issues, refer to the [Troubleshooting](#troubleshooting) section for detailed guidance.

 ### Skills Demonstrated
 - **Data Preprocessing**: Handling missing values, encoding categorical features.